 One of the most frequent forms of spear phishing attacks is impersonation.
 Therefore, the most used spear phishing tactic is creating a website with a domain name replicating a well-known organization.
 Generally, letters are misused to fool unsuspecting users, and websites are completely identical to the actual site.

-A spear-phishing email mainly consists of your personal information, like contact addresses, pets’ names, phone numbers, or practically anything relating to you that you wouldn’t think anyone can find online.
+A spear-phishing email mainly consists of your personal information, like contact addresses, pets’ names, phone numbers, or practically anything relating to you that you wouldn’t think anyone could find online.

 Attackers often opt to play the long game with sophisticated targeted emails to build relationships with their victims and gain trust.